Amin-Nadimy/Advection_Diffusion_NN4PDEs/README.md

-# Modelling Advection-Diffusion Equation using NN4PDEs
+# Modelling the Advection-Diffusion Equation using NN4PDEs

 This repository presents a novel approach to the discretisation and solution of the advection-diffusion equation using finite difference (FD), finite volume (FV), and finite element methods (FE).
 This method reformulates the discretised system of equations as a discrete convolution, analogous to a convolutional layer in a neural network, and solves it using The Jacobi and Gauss-Seidel Iterative Methods.